Open doors and imaginations.

 Learn to support children and families in the early years of development and growth.

-Courses in the Early Learning Child Care Program will be delivered this fall through a mix of methods.
-Courses for fall will be delivered online with some mix of scheduled ZOOM sessions and other online activities in Moodle, YukonU's online learning platform.
+Courses in the Early Learning Child Care Program will be delivered this winter through a mix of methods.
+Courses for winter will be delivered online with some mix of scheduled ZOOM sessions and other online activities in Moodle, YukonU's online learning platform.

 Online courses will require that you access to your own computer and Internet connection.